 In recent times I’ve been exploring new avenues which include some more reflective work; some oil portrait painting and even some sculpting of the human figure… and I will be exhibiting more traditional landscapes and still-life paintings in watercolours and oils as well.
-There will be various bargains, mainly from the archives, both framed and unframed.
+There will also be some bargains, both framed and unframed.
 Regrettably, it's not possible to present online all the work which I will have on show in the actual exhibition.
 But I hope you enjoy it anyway and that you might come along!

 Having had a very interesting and enjoyable career as a lab technician in medical research in Oxford, London and Sydney, I returned to my homeland of Oxford and started painting in earnest in the early 1980’s.
 From then on, until a couple of years ago, life was filled with all sorts of commissions including book illustrations; series of paintings around Cape Town and in Soweto; paintings for 2 exhibitions in Tokyo; and most recently, over 70 watercolours of Worcester College for HRH Nazrin Shah, Sultan of Perak.

 Anyway, it’s interesting to see what happens with the passage of time, because after a break from painting, I’m now becoming much more interested in exploring more reflective, less representational ideas.
 As happens during lockdown, I came across a scrap of paper I had written in August, 1979… it says ‘It is coming clearer what the interest in painting is about.
 It seems to be a searching for, and a desire to express the nature of light.
 It is only by virtue of light that we see anything at all; yet also, it is only through the creation of objects that we may appreciate the light.’ and ‘light may only be appreciated by reflection – it’s as if it must pass into the created world to be known and acknowledged’…. etc